Sunday, December 31, 2023

 • Pawn Stance is treating the player character like a tool or game piece, an empty vessel into which the player self-inserts; the player makes decisions that look like smart, winning moves from the player's perspective—or decisions that come from the player's own drives, desires, motivations, and emotions.
 (Pawn Stance aligns well with Old-School play.
 It is also often dismissed as mere metagaming, "Mary Sueing," or "bad, one-dimensional roleplaying."
 But there's little room to deny that Pawn Stance can, at times, facilitate a great deal of bleed and immersion—because it minimizes the distance between player and character and maximizes the identification between the two.)
 (NB—Depending on how you look at it, it may be useful to distinguish between "true" Pawn Stance, which focuses on optimal moves and "winning" the game; and "Self Stance," which focuses on treating the player character as a player avatar.
 In effect, this would be drawing a distinction between an "out-of-character" and an "in-character" variety of this stance.)

 • Actor Stance treats the character as a fleshed-out person with personality, psychology, motivation, &c. all distinct from the player.
 Players take an Actor Stance when they try to do what the character would do (and not necessarily what the player would do in the character's place).
-Crucially, it's less about outward, performative thespianism and more about internal decision-making process.
+Crucially, it's less about outward, performative thespianism and more about the internal decision-making process.
 Basically, improvisational method-acting.
 (Trad play often puts Actor Stance upon a pedestal as the only kind of "real" roleplaying and dismisses everything else as either inferior metagaming or pretentious wankery.)

 • Author Stance and Director Stance are similar in that they both envision the player "hovering over" the character (i.e., an explicitly "out-of-character" relationship between player and character), making decisions that drive the character to do things that aren't necessarily the smart move or "in-character," but rather things that generate the best story.
 In simplest terms, Author Stance is when the player makes the character do something that drives conflict, while Director Stance is when the player makes the character do something that generates emotion.
 Both are fundamentally about creating drama, and they're especially important to those lesser-known strands of Avant-Garde gaming that exist alongside storygaming (but they also have a strong presence in storygaming as well, especially in the more collaborative, "writers' room" sorts of games).